ibm-mas/ansible-devops/ibm/mas_devops/roles/kafka/README.md

 kafka
 =====

-This role provides support to install a Kafka Cluster using [Red Hat AMQ Streams](https://www.redhat.com/en/resources/amq-streams-datasheet) and generate configuration that can be directly applied to Maximo Application Suite.
+This role provides support to install a Kafka Cluster using [Red Hat AMQ Streams](https://www.redhat.com/en/resources/amq-streams-datasheet), IBM Event Streams or AWS MSK and generate configuration that can be directly applied to Maximo Application Suite.

 > The Red Hat AMQ streams component is a massively scalable, distributed, and high-performance data streaming platform based on the Apache Kafka project.
 It offers a distributed backbone that allows microservices and other applications to share data with high throughput and low latency.
 >